lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: D

-By using [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax we can unpack values from arrays, or properties from objects, into distinct variables:
+By using [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax we can unpack values from arrays, or properties from objects, into distinct o&apos;zgaruvchis:

 ```javascript
 const { firstName } = { firstName: "Lydia" };